snowdrop/jester/README.md

 ### Jester Containers

-This extension allows using containers to run tests on bare metal and/or Kubernetes.
+This extension allows using containers to run tests on bare metal, Kubernetes and/or OpenShift.

 In this guide, we'll use the image: `quay.io/<your username>/quarkus-test:latest` (to generate this image, you need to go to [this folder](images/quarkus-rest) and execute `mvn clean install -Dquarkus.container-image.push=true -Dquarkus.container-image.registry=quay.io -Dquarkus.container-image.group=<your username>`).